seed-rs/seed-quickstart-webpack/README.md

    1. `$ yarn build:prerender`
    1. `$ serve:dist`
    1. Open [localhost:8000](http://localhost:8000) in a browser.
-   1. _Tip_: Test it always also in production environment because e.g. routing is a little bit different among servers.
+   1. _Tip_: Always test it also in production environment because e.g. routing is a little bit different among servers.
-1. **Always** run `$ cargo make verify` before push to make sure CI pipeline will accept your code.
+1. **Always run `$ cargo make verify`** before push to make sure CI pipeline will accept your code.
    - It'll format your code, lint it and start headless tests in Firefox.
    - You can change its behaviour in `/crate/Makefile.tom` - task `verify` (similar task `verify_only` is used in CI).